Gaussian fluctuations for linear spectral statistics of large random covariance matrices: General background---variance and bias formulas

 \subsubsection{The term $\Theta_{2,n}$}

 This term involves quantities of the type $(R_n^{1/2} T_n R_n^{1/2})_{ii}$ which not only depend on the spectrum of matrix $R_n$ but also on its eigenvectors.
-As a consequence, the convergence of such terms does not follow from an assumption such as \eqref{eq:add-assumption}, except in some particular cases (for instance if $R_n$ is diagonal) and any assumption which enforces the convergence of such terms (as for instance in \cite[Theorem 1.4]{pan-zhou-2008}) implicitely implies an asymptotic joint behaviour between $R_n$'s eigenvectors and eigenvalues.
+As a consequence, the convergence of such terms does not follow from an assumption such as \eqref{eqadd-assumption}, except in some particular cases (e.g., if $R_n$ is diagonal) and any assumption which enforces the convergence of such terms (as, e.g., in \cite{pan-zhou-2008}, Theorem~1.4) implicitly implies an asymptotic joint behavior between $R_n$'s eigenvectors and eigenvalues.
 We shall adopt a different point of view here and will not assume the convergence of these quantities.